Paying your rent

 Struggling to pay your rent?

-Your rent is one of the most important payments you will need to make but we appreciate that there might be many reasons why managing your finances can becomes challenging.
+Your rent is one of the most important payments you will need to make.
+We appreciate there might be many reasons why managing your finances can become challenging.
 Our priority is to keep you feeling safe and secure in your home.
 If you are experiencing financial difficulty, we can help.
 Remember, the sooner you tell us, the faster we can offer support.